scitools-classroom/scipy-2018-cartopy-tutorial/README.md

 Or for users of older versions of conda ```source activate scipy-cartopy-tutorial```.

 Now, run the [`check_env.py`](check_env.py) script in the root of this repository.
-If all the required packages say `[ OK ]`, then you're ready to start your jouney around the world!
+If all the required packages say `[ OK ]`, then you're ready to start your journey around the world!

 # Running the tutorial